shreyakupadhyay/network-status-systems/README.md

 ### Contributor Notes
 If you are interested to contribute in this project, then you can reach out to me at vikas.yadav@iiitb.org.
 Also there are various comments in code which tells what is not implemented yet, you can pick that up and raise a pull request when you are done.
 As of now there's no fixed architecture for this project, comments and suggestions regarding improving the architecture of the project are most welcome.

+### Code and Inspiration
+[vik-y](https://github.com/vik-y/network-stat).
+This is for testing purpose finally I will be putting PR for the updates in the original project.